Rafael Marques de Morais: Early career

+Open Society Foundations

+In 1997, after a personal approach from George Soros, Marques agreed to help establish the activities of Open Society Foundations in Angola.
+He was appointed the temporary national representative of the organisation, which collaborated with the Ministry of Education in training primary school teachers in the country, and he renewed his contract annually until leaving in December 2004.
+During his seven-year term, he was instrumental in organising seminars, lectures and initiatives to promote the concepts of human rights and democracy across the country.

 In 1998 the Angolan Civil War resumed.
 In 1999 shortly after publishing the opinion piece “Cannon Fodder” Marques began collecting signatures on a petition calling for an end to the war.
 He was attacked on radio and in the press.

 "The Lipstick of Dictatorship"

 On 3 July 1999, the weekly magazine Agora published an article by Marques entitled "The Lipstick of Dictatorship" (a play on words based on the Portuguese term for a police baton).
 In it, he criticized Angolan President José Eduardo dos Santos.
 Marques called Dos Santos a dictator and charged him with destroying Angola and with promoting “incompetence, embezzlement and corruption as political and social values".
 Three months later, on 16 October, Marques was arrested at his home in Luanda and charged with defamation.

 He was held for forty days without charges and was not permitted to contact his family or a lawyer.
 At night “the police would burst in, wake him up, and try to force him to sign blank documents that could later be doctored against him.”
 When he refused, they denied him food and water.
 Marques went on a hunger strike that went public.
 As a result he was transferred to another prison, where he was given food, but where his cell was so crowded that “the prisoners slept leaning up against the walls which were crawling with lice.”

 Thanks to rising international pressure on Angola spurred by the efforts of the Open Society Institute, Marques was released on bail on 25 November, on the condition that he remain in Luanda and not speak to journalists or make public statements.
 On 15 December, without explanation, the Luanda Provincial Court transferred his case to the Supreme Court of Angola.

 According to the Committee to Protect Journalists, dos Santos's government thereupon “began a campaign of verbal abuse against Marques,” citing a statement by legislator Mendes de Carvalho, during a 19 January 2000 parliamentary debate on press freedom, that if Marques kept criticizing dos Santos, he “would not live to the age of 40.”